DAVID SHENTON composer

 David Shenton is an English pianist, violinist, composer, and arranger, based in New York City.
 Shenton has collaborated with musicians in diverse genres, including Vanessa Williams, Tony Bennett, Sierra Boggess, Denyce Graves, Renée Fleming, Sherrill Milnes, Sir André Previn, Alan Menken and Stephen Schwartz.

 Composing since the age of nine, Shenton has written hundreds of works including sonatas, concerti, a symphony, an oratorio, string quartets, numerous songs, instrumental works, and operas.
 Currently, Shenton is composing Bellissima Opera’s Tales of Transcendence—a series of operas exploring our shared humanity.
-The first, On Call: COVID-19, honoring healthcare workers, will premiere online in April.
-Future Perfect, co-created with 1300 local students, will have its Chicago premiere in January 2022.
+The first, On Call: COVID-19 Opera, honoring healthcare workers, will premiere online in April.
+Future Perfect, co-created with 1300 Chicago Youths, will have its Chicago premiere in 2022.